Hiroshima Peace Memorial Park: A-Bomb Dome

 The A-Bomb Dome is the skeletal ruins of the former Hiroshima Prefectural Industrial Promotion Hall.
 It is the building closest to the hypocenter of the nuclear bomb that remained at least partially standing.
 It was left as it was after the bombing in memory of the casualties.
 The A-Bomb Dome, to which a sense of sacredness and transcendence has been attributed, is situated in a distant ceremonial view that is visible from the Peace Memorial Park's central cenotaph.
-It is an officially designated site of memory for the nation's and humanity's collectively shared heritage of catastrophe.
+It is an officially designated site of memory for the nation and humanity's collectively shared heritage of catastrophe.
 The A-Bomb Dome was added to the UNESCO World Heritage List on December 7, 1996.
 Many A-Bomb survivors and Hiroshima citizens were pushing for the A-Bomb Dome to be registered as a World Heritage Site as it was "a symbol of horror and nuclear weapons and humankind's pledge for peace."

 This collective petition from many citizens groups was finally given influence when the Japanese government officially recommended the dome to the World Heritage Site committee in December 1995.
 A marker was placed on the A-Bomb Dome on April 25, 1997, by Hiroshima City.
 It reads:

 As a historical witness that conveys the tragedy of suffering the first atomic bomb in human history and as a symbol that vows to faithfully seek the abolition of nuclear weapons and everlasting world peace, Genbaku Dome was added to the World Heritage List in accordance with the "Convention Concerning the Protection of World Cultural and Natural Heritage (World Heritage Convention)."